Updated: Sep 28, 2020

 What Makes Data Visualization So Important?

 Data visualization tools are very powerful.
-Not only do they help to keep all stakeholders on the same page when it comes to data or campaigns, but they are a powerful tool that helps analysts to look at the data and glean insights into trends, patterns and hopefully aid in better decision making.
+Not only do they help to keep all stakeholders on the same page when it comes to data or campaigns, but they are a powerful tool that helps analysts to perceive data and glean insights into trends, patterns and hopefully aid in better decision making.
 One of the best parts of Google Data Studio is that it allows you to have data in the same view from multiple data sources.
 That means that you can line up Facebook data with Google data and Google Data with Web Analytics data, making it possible to glean insights ACROSS multiple platforms.

 Above is an example of part of a dashboard that we have for events (ComicCons, Festivals, etc).
 As you can see, we have added blended data (The Key Performance Indicators Section) to the report.
 Here we can blend and analyze data for multiple data sources.
 So above, the conversion value, ad spend and profit are coming from two different data sources that are blended - Google Ads and Facebook/ Instagram Ads.